The LAPACK Interface

 A

-is replaced with the matrix .
-The functiongees
+is replaced with the matrix.
+The function

 returns an integer equal to the number of eigenvalues that were selected by the ordering routine.
 Ifselect